aabiji/logbuddy/readme.md

 exercises page:
 - paginate the workouts in the history view

+settings page:
+- button to import data from myfitnesspal or hevy (look into their data formats)

 Create a .env file that looks like this in the project root:
 ```.env
 JWT_SECRET=supersecret